ArthurChatton/sPoRT-notebook/README.md

     ## [1] "No problematic subgroup was identified."

 are the violations identified at each time for the strategy d2.
-There is two list displayed at each time, `Aeq0` for the results when subsetting on `dt=0`, which is the subsetting of interested for our never initiate strategy, and `Aeq1` for the results when subsetting on `dt=1`, which make sense for a strategy like always treat.
+There is two lists displayed at each time, `Aeq0` for the results when subsetting on `dt=0`, which is the subsetting of interest for our never initiate strategy, and `Aeq1` for the results when subsetting on `dt=1`, which make sense for a strategy like always treat.
 Both are computed since the algorithm is agnostic about the subsetting of interest.
 However, both